sowrhoop/cipher-blue/README.md

 - Install or rebase to the latest image (see Installation).
 - First boot: existing USB devices are allowlisted and new devices are blocked (USBGuard).
-- Privacy mode is enabled by default (camera/mic/radios blocked) and the VPN killswitch enforces egress via VPN interfaces only.
+- Privacy mode is enforced (camera/mic/radios blocked) and the VPN killswitch enforces egress via VPN interfaces only.
-- To temporarily allow non-VPN networking, set `DISABLED=1` in `/etc/cipherblue/killswitch.conf` and `systemctl restart cipher-killswitch.service`.
 - Verify hardening (see Verification).

 ## Hardened Defaults